 I was surprised to see that our article became a resource for others wanting to advocate for law reform.

-In August this year the NSW parliament passed legislation banning greyhound racing, however state Cabinet reversed the ban less than seven weeks later.
+The New South Wales Parliament passed legislation banning greyhound racing in August 2016, only for the State Cabinet to reverse the ban fewer than seven weeks later.
 As other states and territories consider bans, the issue continues to divide the community.

 ANU College of Law PhD candidate Alexandra McEwan had conducted preliminary research on the greyhound racing industry as part of her LLB honours thesis.
 She was surprised by the lack of information available on reporting and transparency within the industry and decided to delve more deeply into the treatment of animals used for greyhound racing as part of her doctoral research, which focused on animal protection law reform.

 “I started looking into the killing of greyhounds in the Australian racing industry and was astounded by the lack of information,” McEwan said.
 While information on the treatment of animals was scarce, the industry had previously come under scrutiny for integrity issues.
 In 2000, a NSW ICAC investigation made findings of corrupt conduct against the then Chief Steward and five other people.

 “I started to imagine that matters of integrity and animal cruelty in the greyhound industry were really two sides of the same coin,” McEwan says.

 “Rather than see animal cruelty in the greyhound racing industry as being separate to matters of corruption affecting punters, I thought of these matters as entwined and symptoms of the one issue – structural violence.”